DATES: Why we love them and why we use them

 Dates are delicious on their own, but there are so many ways to get creative with them and to incorporate them into your meals.
 Add them to your smoothies, bake with them, even do as the Moroccans and throw a couple in when you cook your beans.

 And let me remind you, we don’t have a chronic disease epidemic because of fruit.
 We have an epidemic because of all the man-made ingredients and ultra-processed foods that are far from their wholesome, natural state.
+Dates are literally packed with fibre, which slows down the absorbtion of sugars into the bloodstream.
+This means that you are more likely to get a 'sugar spike' or 'sugar rush' from processed/refined sugar but not from dates.

 So trust me when I say, there’s no need to pin the date as the bad guy.
 He comes straight from the tree and he’s just around for a sweet, nourishing time.